Cape Horn , bottom of the world - Feb. 9

 Another lucky day, because after a successful morning crossing Cape Horn, our Trivia team won and celebrated with mimosas.

 An old sailing legend says that if you are lucky enough to pass around Cape Horn, you may wear a gold earing in one ear and eat with one foot on the table!!
-My mah jonng friends tried it at the dinner table
+My mah jonng friends tried it at the dinner table that night!

 Also, legend says if you pass around both Cape Horn AND the Cape of Good Hope in southern Africa, you are entitled to wear a gold earring in each ear!
 For now, we only get one gold earring!!